iJackUA/hanami-cookbook/pages/websockets.md

 gem 'litecable'
 ```

-AnyCable server should be installed separately [(anycable-go or erlycable, but anycable-go is supposed for convenience)](https://docs.anycable.io/#/websocket_servers).
+AnyCable server should be installed separately [(anycable-go or erlycable, but anycable-go is assumed for convenience)](https://docs.anycable.io/#/websocket_servers).

 Two processes should be started (via Foreman or Docker)
 * `anycable-go`